NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Cannot sub during the animation
     - Unscaled damage applies to both players
     - Cannot be cancelled
+    - Moves to the hold frame 2 frames faster, making it hit quicker and easier to combo into
 - A2A can be hit at the peak of his jump
 - 6B(B) has four frames less endlag
 - 6BA(B)